EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/gui.rst

 Spectra can be colorized according to their attributes, e.g. their class name.

-1. In the :guilabel:`Data Views` panel on the left, right click on the spectral library that we are currently using and select the **Layer Properties**.
+1. In the :guilabel:`Data Views` panel on the left, right click |mouse_rightclick| on the spectral library that we are currently using and select the **Layer Properties**.
 2. Switch to the :guilabel:`Symbology` |symbology| tab and select the **Categorized** renderer at the top.
 3. In the **Column** droplist select the desired column and click *Classify*.
 4. Confirm with :guilabel:`Ok` and close the window.